2165 B.C. – birth of Abraham (Abram).

 553 B.C. – Belshazzar (Bel-shar-usus), the oldest son of King Nabonidus and Nitocris, begins to reign over Babylonia with his father.

-539 B.C. – King Cyrus II (the Great, the Persian, the Elder), the king of the Persian empire, the son of Cambyses I, conquers Babylon (by his general, Ugbaru (Gubaru or Gobryas), because he, himself, did not arrive until about two-and-a-half weeks later), killing King Belshazzar in the process (King Nabonidus, the co-regent of Babylonia, was not killed.), and appoints 62-year-old Darius the Mede (Median), the son of Ahasuerus, as the king of Babylon under him.
-(King Darius the Mede is not to be confused with Ugbaru (Gubaru or Gobryas), the former Guti governor of Gutium, who was Cyrus the Great's general and who died about three-and-a-half weeks after conquering Babylon.)
+539 B.C. – King Cyrus II, the king of the Medo-Persian empire, conquers Babylon (by his general, Ugbaru (Gubaru or Gobryas), because he, himself, did not arrive until about two-and-a-half weeks later), killing King Belshazzar in the process (King Nabonidus, the co-regent of Babylonia, was not killed.), and appoints 62-year-old Darius (Cyaxares II) the Mede (Median), the son of Ahasuerus (Astyages), as the king of Babylon under him (Daniel 5:30–31; 9:1).
+(King Darius the Mede is not to be confused with Ugbaru (Gubaru or Gobryas), the former Guti governor of Gutium, who was Cyrus's general and who died about three-and-a-half weeks after conquering Babylon.)

 537 B.C. – King Cyrus II issues a decree that the Jews may return to Judah and rebuild the temple in Jerusalem (Ezra 1:1–4).